rolandwalker/list-utils/README.markdown

 Notes
 -----

-This library includes an implementation of the classic LISP `tconc` which is outside the `list-utils-` namespace.
+This library includes an implementation of the classic Lisp `tconc` which is outside the `list-utils-` namespace.

 Compatibility and Requirements